Louann Howard 1938 - 2020 - Obituary

-Louann (Ann) Schade Howard, 82, of Orlando, FL, passed away peacefully on July 20, 2020.
+Louann Schade Howard, 82, of Orlando, FL, passed away peacefully on July 20, 2020.
 She was born in East Orange, NJ, on June 28, 1938.
-Although Ann grew up in Brookville, PA, one of her fondest childhood memories was spending time with her grandparents in Pittsburgh.
+Although Louann grew up in Brookville, PA, one of her fondest childhood memories was spending time with her grandparents in Pittsburgh.
 After attending Brookville High School, she worked at a travel agency before moving to Orlando in 1961, where she devoted her time to raising a family.
-Her zest for travel and detouring to try a new restaurant remained throughout her life.
-She loved spending time at the beach (especially the Florida Keys for lobster season), brunching with family, visiting the hair salon on Friday mornings then polka and line-dancing at the Winter Park Elks Lodge on Friday nights, dining at the Olympia, and joining friends at the German American Society.
-Ann will be remembered as a Steelers fan, Jeopardy aficionado, and a crossword puzzle whiz who enjoyed playing games and cards with her family.
+Her zest for travel and taking a detour to try a new restaurant remained throughout her life.
+She loved spending time at the beach (especially the Florida Keys for lobster season), brunching with family, visiting the hair salon on Friday mornings then polka and line-dancing at the Winter Park Elks Lodge on Friday nights, dining at the Olympia Restaurant, and joining friends at the German American Society.
+Louann will be remembered as a Steelers fan, Jeopardy aficionado, and a crossword puzzle whiz who enjoyed playing games and cards with her family.

 Together with her beloved husband of 45 years, Richard Howard, she cared for a never-ending parade of feral cats that found the way to their backyard over the years.

-Ann is survived by her husband; daughters Michelle, Kristin, Jana and Paula; stepsons Stephen, Stanley and Scott; sister Harriet Mathews; several grandchildren and great grandchildren; and many Schade, Klebacha and Howard extended family members.
+Louann is survived by her husband; daughters Michelle Ghorbanian, Kristin Klebacha, Jana Klebacha, and Paula Russell; stepsons Stephen, Stanley and Scott Howard; sister Harriet McNamee; several grandchildren and great grandchildren; and many Schade, Klebacha and Howard extended family members.
 She is preceded in death by stepdaughter Stephanie.

 A celebration of her life will be planned at a later date.